Board of Directors

 Founder & President: Rob Crane, MD

-Rob is a Clinical Professor in the Department of Family Medicine at the Ohio State University.
-He has an abiding interest in preventing nicotine addiction and is the founder and president of the Preventing Tobacco Addiction Foundation.
-He was co-chair for SmokeFree Columbus, the coalition that helped pass smoke-free legislation in a dozen Central Ohio communities and led to statewide legislation.
+Rob Crane, MD is a retired Clinical Professor in the Department of Family Medicine at the Ohio State University.
+He has worked as a tobacco control advocate for over 25 years and is the founder and president of the Preventing Tobacco Addiction Foundation and Tobacco 21.
+He was also co-chair for SmokeFree Columbus, the coalition that helped pass smoke-free legislation in a dozen Central Ohio communities and led to statewide legislation.
 He is also the recipient of the 2011 Public Health Award from the American Academy of Family Physicians and the 2014 C. Everett Koop Award from the American Lung Association.
-He lives in the Columbus suburb of Dublin with his wife and three children.
+He lives in the Columbus suburb of Dublin with his wife and two teenage boys, while his adult daughter, her husband and his grandchild live nearby.

 Vice President: Dr. Marie E. Collart-Hock